Android Central Verdict

 As we've seen with some first-party games already, it looks like patches can drastically reduce their load times even further on older hardware.
 On PS4 Pro, The Last of Us Remastered went from loading in over a minute to loading in just 14 seconds.
 This bodes well for what the PS5 can do when games are optimized for it.

 A powerful SSD like this brings a lot of heat, so it was important for Sony to nail its cooling system.
 The PS4 Pro earned itself a reputation for sounding like a jet engine, and many worried that the PS5 would follow suit.
 My PS5 fan was whisper quiet — quieter than even my Verizon FiOS cable box.
 Even after hours of use, I never heard the fan pick up speed.
-The back of the console does get hot like you'd expect, but the fan does a good job at keeping most of the system cool.
+The back of the console does get hot as you'd expect, but the fan does a good job at keeping most of the system cool.
 As long as it's doing its job and it's quiet, most people will be satisfied.

 It's hard to get a good sense of just how quiet it is from the above audio clip, but it truly sounds like nothing at all.
 I placed my microphone up close to both consoles — about 6 inches away from the front of each — and I took a few samples of my PS4 Pro and PS5 running Days Gone.
 You can noticeably hear the PS4 Pro fan pick up speed and it sounds much louder.
 Turn down the volume on your computer or mobile device and you may not hear the PS5 fan at all.
 The PS5 stays at a consistent quiet level and never gets any louder.
 If my microphone were just a few feet away, you wouldn't hear the PS5.
+This is still the case after a year of use.

 I won't go so far as to call it a design flaw, but needing a separate base for the PS5 (included in the box), no matter which orientation you set it in, is less than ideal.
 It's easy enough to clip on when you want to place the console horizontally, but it needs a screw and flathead screwdriver to secure it if you want to stand it up vertically.
 The screw is hidden within the base and I wish I were joking, but the directions tell you to "use a coin or similarly shaped object" to tighten it.
 Regardless of whether or not you find this process annoying, it's silly nonetheless.

-Once the base it attached, I found it surprisingly sturdy.
+Once the base is attached, I found it surprisingly sturdy.
 I stood it up and pushed the console several times to see where the tipping threshold was, and it doesn't look like it'll fall over because of an accidental bump.
 You'd need to give it a pretty forceful shove for it to topple over.

-PS5 review: Games and software
+PS5 review: Games, features, and software

 There's been some talk of diminishing returns for years in regards to how advanced games can be.
 The more advanced technology gets in regards to game visuals, the less we'll be aware of any noticeable differences.
 There comes a time when, visually, these "improvements" are imperceptible from what came before — or, at the very least, not stark enough to matter.
 Looking at a side-by-side of Spider-Man: Miles Morales on PS4 Pro and PS5, you can see the differences, though I'm not sure they're so stark that it warrants an entirely new console.
 The game running on PS4 Pro still looks damn good.

-PS5 review: DualSense controller and its features
+PS5 review: DualSense controller

 The DualSense is every bit as revolutionary Sony claimed it would be.
 I've been outspoken about how much I hated the DualShock lineup of controllers, so to get me to praise the DualSense was a tall order.
 Ergonomics make or break a game controller, and the DualShock 4 lacked any basic sense of good design in that category.
 The DualSense, by comparison, is nearly perfect.